-- Outpatient surgery (you go home the same day) - IV sedation or light general anesthesia with local numbing medicine (around the knee)
+- Outpatient surgery (you go home the same day) - Light general anesthesia with local numbing medicine (around the knee)

 General Surgical Technique

 Dr. Chudik performs meniscal surgery with the assistance of an arthroscope (small camera that allows you look inside the knee through small incisions).
 Small shavers and cutting instruments are used to remove and contour the torn portion of meniscus that is not repairable.